Truff1e/lockout/README.md

 ~Truffle

 ## How to Generate a Board
+You can interact with the generator in two ways:

+You can download the source code, install python and run applet.py.

+You can download and install the application for either macOS or Windows (does not require installing python)

-To begin, make sure you have python installed and then run gui.py.
-To generate a board, you can use any of the three presets:
+With the app open, you can generate a board with any of the three presets:

 balancedboard - Generates a board with weighted difficulty distribution for optimal gameplay balance.
 This is the recommended option for starting out.